Thomas Jefferson Building

-The Thomas Jefferson Building is the oldest of the four United States Library of Congress buildings.
-Built between 1890 and 1897, it was originally known as the Library of Congress Building.
-It is now named for Thomas Jefferson, a Founding Father and the third U.S. president whose own book collection became part of the library in 1815.
-The building is located on First Street, S.E. between Independence Avenue and East Capitol Street in Washington, D.C. across from the U.S. Capitol.
+The Thomas Jefferson Building, also known as the Main Library, is the oldest of the Library of Congress buildings in Washington, D.C.
+Built between 1890 and 1897, it was initially known as the Library of Congress Building.
+In 1980, the building was named in honor of Thomas Jefferson (1743–1826), a Founding Father, the principal author of the Declaration of Independence, and the third U.S. president.
+In 1815, the purchase of Jefferson's book collection formed a core foundation for the library's collection.

+The building is located on First Street, S.E. between Independence Avenue and East Capitol Street in the federal national capital city of Washington, D.C., across from the United States Capitol on Capitol Hill.
+It is adjacent to the library's additional buildings in the Library of Congress complex, the John Adams Building (built in the 1930s) across Second Street, and the James Madison Memorial Building (built in the 1970s) across Independence Avenue to the south.

-The Beaux-Arts style building is known for its classicizing facade and elaborately decorated interior.
-The building's main architect was Paul J. Pelz, initially in partnership with John L. Smithmeyer, and succeeded by Edward Pearce Casey during the last few years of construction.
-The building was designated a National Historic Landmark in 1965.
+The building is designed in the Beaux-Arts and elaborate decorative version of Classical Revival styles of architecture, and is known for its classicizing façade and elaborately decorated interior.
+The building's primary architect was Paul J. Pelz, who initially began work on the building in partnership with John L. Smithmeyer, and was subsequently succeeded by Edward Pearce Casey during the last few years of construction.
+In addition, Bernard Green was also a consulting engineer and architect (later worked on the Mississippi State Capitol of 1901-1903, in Jackson).

+In 1965, in recognition of the prominent monumental structure and building's historical significance, it was designated a National Historic Landmark (lists maintained by the National Park Service of the United States Department of the Interior).

 Design

 John L. Smithmeyer and Paul J. Pelz won the competition for the architectural plans of the library in 1873.
-The start of the project was delayed by congressional debates until a vote in 1886.
+The start of the project was delayed by U.S. congressional debates until a vote on the project was held in 1886.

 In 1888, Smithmeyer was dismissed and Pelz became the lead architect.
 Pelz was himself dismissed in 1892 and replaced by Edward Pearce Casey, the son of Brig.
 Gen. Thomas Lincoln Casey, Chief of the U.S. Army Corps of Engineers, who at the time was in charge of the building's construction.
 While Smithmeyer was instrumental in securing the commission, Pelz appears to have been the main designer of the building and oversaw most of the exterior work.
 Bernard Green, the superintendent of construction, and Casey are credited for the completion of the interiors and the artistic supervision of the building's unique decorative program.
 The Library opened to the public in 1897 and the finishing work was completed in 1898.